kbase/collections/design/data_processing_operations.md

   * Save the genome UPA in the appropriate assembly metadata
   * Also save a metadata file in the UPA directory for the Genome so that it doesn't need to be pulled again
+    * Metadata file should store the Assembly UPA so that worst case the downloader can run through the metadata files to find the Genome UPA rather than downloading it

 ## Middle term goals

+Things that could be done before the RSV as necessary.
+All of these items will not necessarily be done by the RSV.

 ### Don't download non-WS files that are already downloaded